clearlysid/rive-rnw/README.md

 ### Examples

-I've provided a demo at `/example` of this repo.
-It works on all platforms mentioned below and is easy to build off of — here's the 🌐 [Web Link](https://clearlysid.github.io/rive-rnw/).
+There's a demo provided at `/example` of this repo.
+It is easy to build off of and works on all platforms mentioned below including the [web](https://clearlysid.github.io/rive-rnw/).

 ## Supported Platforms